remusa/algorithms-practice/concepts/cheat-sheet.md

 ### Generator Iterator

-- `Iterators` are a special kind of behavior (a design pattern actually() where we step through an ordered set of values one at a time by calling `next()` until all values have been returned.
+- `Iterators` are a special kind of behavior (a design pattern actually, where we step through an ordered set of values one at a time by calling `next()` until all values have been returned.
 - To step throught the values of a generator function, we need an `iterator` to be constructed.
 - An `object` is returned when calling an iterator with a `value` property and a `done` boolean